-These characters fight to collect a predetermined number of points, typically 20 by playing cards in appropriate locations.
-Each card requires the expenditure of some resource; money, votes, other cards, or just some kind of opportunity cost.
+Gremlins, Inc. is a mix between Monopoly and Mario Party, except instead of minigames, you skip straight to the parts where RNG screws over everybody involved.
+You play as one of 12 characters, each with unique abilities.
+These characters fight to collect a predetermined number of points — typically 20 — by playing cards in appropriate locations.
+Each card requires the expenditure of some resources; money, votes, other cards, or just some kind of opportunity cost.

 The “fun” comes in when you get cards that directly interact with other players.
 You can send them to jail, steal their money, hit them with random Misfortunes (sometimes this happens regardless of anyone’s actions), targeted Misfortunes, steal or delete their points, or otherwise prolong the game and increase your chances of victory.

-Winning a game of Gremlins can feel like an ordeal, but it is often rewarding to triumph over the grasping claws of your former friends finally.
+Winning a game of Gremlins can feel like an ordeal, but it is often rewarding to finally triumph over the grasping claws of your now-former friends.

 Lords of Waterdeep

-Lords of Waterdeep is an interesting game.
-It’s based on the primary setting of Dungeons and Dragons, the Forgotten Realms, where Waterdeep is a major city.
-Instead of playing an adventurer (the usual assumption for a D&D game), you play as one of the titular Lords of Waterdeep, who hires said adventurers to complete goals in their name.
+Lords of Waterdeep is based on the primary setting of Dungeons and Dragons, the Forgotten Realms, where Waterdeep is a major city.
+Instead of playing an adventurer, which is the usual premise for a D&D game, you play as one of the titular Lords of Waterdeep, who hires said adventurers to complete goals in their name.

-It’s a resource management game, in some ways similar to Settlers of Catan or Seven Wonders, where you amass resources of a specific type to build things and complete goals, with quests that need doing (or people paid to do it and resources provided to finish the job) and alliances to be made.
+It’s a resource management game, in some ways similar to Settlers of Catan or Seven Wonders.
+You amass resources of a specific type to build things and complete goals, with quests that need doing (or people paid to do it and resources provided to finish the job) and alliances to be made.

-It’s all great fun and something I highly recommend giving a shot whether you’re a D&D fan or not.
+It’s all great fun for strategically-minded players, and something we highly recommend giving a shot whether you’re a D&D fan or not.

 Ticket to Ride

-Ticket to Ride is a game that can be credited (along with Catan) for rekindling board gaming as a hobby for thousands of people to enjoy.
+Ticket to Ride is a game that can be credited (along with Catan) for rekindling board gaming as a hobby for thousands of people.

-For a quick synopsis: you are trying to build the best rail line there ever was.
-You complete missions, lay rails, and try to outmaneuver your opponents to have the most points at the end of the game, which is determined by how good and long your rail line is and suffers for each mission you did not complete.
+A quick synopsis: you are trying to build the best rail line there ever was.
+You complete missions, lay rails, and try to outmaneuver your opponents to have the most points at the end of the game, which is determined by how good and long your rail line is and how much you suffer for each mission you did not complete.

-It’s easy to pick up just from reading the rules and with the setup time remove din the digital version; it’s easy to pick up and play.
-Great for beginning board gamers.
+It’s easy to pick up just from reading the rules, and with the setup time removed in the digital version, it’s also easy to play in general.
+Ticket to Ride is therefore a good entry level game to introduce people to board gaming.